danithang/SuperheroName/README.md

 #SuperheroName </br>
 Since learning Python, I wanted to create an easy project where I could use what I've learned.
-So what would your superhero name and superpower be?
+So what will your superhero name and superpower be?